subnero1/website/products/wnc-m25mss3+xch.md

 ## Multi-channel Configuration Modem

-Subnero underwater modems provide options for customization and extension at many levels.
-For many applications, it is often a requirement to record synchronized signals from multiple hydrophones in addition to the regular communication channel.
-Subnero's multi-channel modems, with multiple receiving channels provide this capability thereby enabling a plethora of new applications.
+Subnero's multi-channel modems, provide the capability to record synchronized signals from multiple hydrophones, in addition to the regular communication channel thereby enabling a plethora of new applications.

 ## Key Features